Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds

 On the other hand, if $M$ is a locally symmetric space of real rank $1$ (for example a hyperbolic manifold), \cref{kimkim} implies that the vanishing of the bounded fundamental class is enough to ensure that $\omega$ has a bounded primitive $\alpha$.
 In some sense, the bounded cocycle $\phi$ can be upgraded to an actual differential form.
 This is the strategy with which Kim and Kim prove the conjecture for this class of manifolds.
-In order to prove \cref{teo1}, we exploit a similar argument, showing that bounded cocycles can be upgraded to bounded differential forms when the manifold has bounded geometry.
-We do not know whether this happens in general, but an affermative answer would solve the missing direction of \cref{conjecture} in full generality.
+The structure of our argument for the proof of \cref{teo1} is similar (though the technique, as said above, is different), showing that bounded cocycles can be upgraded to bounded differential forms when the manifold has bounded geometry.
+We do not know whether this happens without the bounded geometry assumption, but an affirmative answer would solve the missing direction of \cref{conjecture} in full generality.